Systemic service design reinventing work for smarter services

 You can read another case study, about Bob whom we learned lots about how to do things right

-The approach that this piece of work took combined Design Thinking principles with Service Design and System Thinking.
+The approach that this piece of work took combined Design Thinking principles with Systemic Design and System Thinking.
 Each 'thinking' is woven into the overall methodology, so that in one morning, the conversations will always start with what matters to the end user, and incorporate an end to end perspective.
-We challenged everything.
+We challenged everything, liberating the method of the team.
 The underlying principles of this work are to do with person centred design, that basically follow those developed in approaches like the Buurtzorg organisation in The Netherlands.
 The development of the team was in the direction of becoming a self managed team.

 The Plan was agreed with the client - but they already had experience of this type of approach, and they know that they could not rely on a fixed outcome - it had to be part of the Understand.
 But what might be interesting to the reader is that this is really about Transformative change.
 In this type of change, which is a wicked problem; part of the discovery is to find out where we were going to go.
 I say we, because this involved transforming peoples thinking as well as the service.